DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 <a name="api"></a>
 ## 1. Building a simple, easily extendable API using Python and Flask

-If we want to make our trained machine learning model available to other people, we have to use and write APIs. **Flask** is one of the most popular framework for building APIs.
+If we want to make our trained machine learning model available to other people, we have to use and write APIs. **Flask** is one of the most popular framework for building APIs with Python.

 Let's see how we can build an endpoint: